Blog

 Even though Ghana isn’t a vacation location, there are many ways to enjoy nature and wildlife.
 In addition to the numerous beaches and parks all over the country, you can walk through a swinging canopy bridge high above the woods in Kakum National Park on Cape Coast.
 There is a crocodile pond at Hans Cottage Botel where you can pet and sit on crocodiles.

-See also SHS Schools in Ashanti Region
+See also Kumasi Academy in Ashanti Region

 1. Serene Beaches